Courses Offered

 This is a survey course in the history, culture, and art of Classical civilizations from the early archaic period to the late antique period.
 In this course, students are introduced to literary sources and archeological findings as well as philosophies, mythologies, and political theories of the classical world.
 This course functions as a requisite foundation for future classes in areas of history, art history, and philosophy.

-A survey of medieval and modern history, with emphasis on pivotal events and significant intellectual and social movements in the Byzantine East, in the Medieval West, and in Eastern Europe following the fall of Constantinople.
-Attention is given to the Renaissance, the Reformation, the Age of Discovery, the Enlightenment, the French and Russian Revolutions, and the rise of totalitarian regimes in the twentieth century.
+A survey of medieval and modern history, with emphasis on pivotal events and significant intellectual and social movements in the Byzantine East, in the Medieval West, and in Eastern Europe following the Fall of Constantinople.
+Attention is given to the Renaissance, the Reformation, the Age of Discovery, the Enlightenment, the French Revolution, and the Russian Revolution, and the rise of totalitarian regimes in the twentieth century.

 An overview of double-entry bookkeeping, financial reports, budgeting, and investment.